We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-When your eyes are exposed to substances like pollen or mold spores, they may become red, itchy, and watery.
-These symptoms mean you have allergic conjunctivitis.
-Allergic conjunctivitis refers to eye inflammation resulting from an allergic reaction to substances like pollen or mold spores.
+Allergic conjunctivitis is an eye inflammation resulting from an allergic reaction to substances like pollen or mold spores.

 Allergic conjunctivitis comes in two main types:

-A less common condition called chronic allergic conjunctivitis can occur year-round.
-It is a response to allergens like food, dust, and animal dander.
-Burning and itching of the eyes and light sensitivity are common symptoms.
+Chronic or persistent allergic conjunctivitis can occur year-round.
+It is a response to allergens like dust and animal dander.
+Common symptoms come and go but include burning and itching of the eyes and light sensitivity.

 - household dust